-The demand for rhino horn began in the East where many communities believe that it holds the key to a man’s libido and overall wellness.
+Continuing high demand in the East, where many communities believe that rhino horn holds the key to a man’s libido and overall wellness

-Despite being made from keratin, the same stuff our hair, toe nails and finger nails are made of, rhino horn is crushed and snorted, or eaten, by thousands of people who consider it a medicinal remedy.
+Despite being made from keratin (the same substance as our hair, toenails and fingernails), rhino horn is crushed and snorted or eaten by thousands of people who consider it a medicinal remedy

-In Vietnam for example, rhino horn powder is sold as an alternative cure for cancer.
+In Vietnam rhino-horn powder is sold as an alternative cure for cancer